EMS - Electronic

 SQL-like Mail Select

-title contains 'sales'" and EMS will sort and select those
+and EMS will sort and select those messages accordingly.